 Valid from XYplorer v19.80 onwards

 - Step 2: Connect to the Database.
-Now create the shared database using the command Tags | Load Tags Database....
+Now create the shared database with the command Tags | Load Tags Database....
 Enter the full path, e.g. "\\North\Share\XY\SharedTags.dat" (use any name you like).
-If the database does not exist yet using that command will create it, else it will open it.
-Now that the database exists each member of the network can connect to it using that same command Tags | Load Tags Database... and same full path in his XYplorer instance.
+If the database does not exist, this command will create it, otherwise it will open it.
+Now that the database exists, each member of the network can connect to it using the same command Tags | Load Tags Database... and the same full path in their XYplorer instance.

 - Step 3: Show the Columns.
-To each member: To actually see the tags in the file list do the following: Go to folder containing tagged files or files to be tagged.
-Select Details View in the file list.
-Then use command View | Columns | Show Columns... to show the columns (tags) you are interested in.
-Note that you can drag the columns to new positions if you please.
+For each member: To actually see the tags in the file list, do the following: Go to the folder containing the tagged files or files to be tagged.
+Select Detail View in the file list.
+Then use the View | Columns | Show Columns... command to display the columns (tags) you are interested in.
+Note that you can drag the columns to new positions if you like.

-- Step 4: Automate the Synchronization.
-The finishing touch is to have any changes in the shared tags automagically appear in each member's XYplorer instance in real time.
-To enable this feature the checkbox Tools | Configuration | Information | Tags | Auto-refresh tags has to be ticked in the member's XYplorer instance.
+- Step 4: Automate Synchronization.
+The final step is to have any changes to the shared tags automatically appear in each member's XYplorer instance in real time.
+To enable this feature, the Tools | Configuration | Information | Tags | Auto-refresh tags checkbox must be ticked in the member's XYplorer instance.